Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: sGRB Luminosity Function and Formation rate

 \subsection{Results}

 For a given delay-time distribution model, we optimize the free parameters by maximizing the likelihood function (Equation~\ref{eq:mle}).
 The delay time distribution $P(\tau)$ has one or two free parameters (e.g., $t_{\rm G}$ and $\sigma_{\rm G}$ for Gaussian delay, $t_{\rm LN}$ and $\sigma_{\rm LN}$ for lognormal delay, or $\gamma$ for power-law delay).
 The sGRB LF $\phi(L)$ has three free parameters ($\nu_1$, $\nu_2$, and $L_b$).
 Additionally, the sGRB rate density $R_{\rm sGRB}(z)$, given by Equation~(\ref{eq:formation}), depends on the sGRB formation efficiency $\eta$, resulting in a total of five or six free parameters.
 For each model, the Python Markov chain Monte Carlo (MCMC) module, EMCEE \citep{Foreman2013}, is employed to derive multidimensional parameter constraints from the observational data.
+The one-dimensional (1D) probability distributions and two-dimensional (2D) confidence regions (with 1-2$\sigma$ contours) for the parameters of different delay-time distribution models are shown in Figures~\ref{fig:cornerGauss}-\ref{fig:cornerPL}.
+These plots demonstrate that the sGRB formation efficiency ($\eta$) and the parameters of the sGRB LF ($\nu_1$, $\nu_2$, and $L_b$) are well constrained, regardless of the assumed delay-time distribution.
+For the power-law delay model, the power-law index ($\gamma$) is also well determined.
+In contrast, for the Gaussian and lognormal delay models, there is a strong degeneracy between the delay parameters: $t_{\rm G}$ and $\sigma_{\rm G}$ for the Gaussian model, and $t_{\rm LN}$ and $\sigma_{\rm LN}$ for the lognormal model.
+This degeneracy allows only an upper limit to be placed on $\sigma_{\rm G}$ (Gaussian) or $\sigma_{\rm LN}$ (lognormal).